Blog

 Practice studio equipment

-Studio rates in Fukuoka are 20-30% cheaper than Tokyo.
-They're concentrated in the Tenjin area
+Fukuoka studio rates are 20-30% cheaper than Tokyo.
+Concentrated in the Tenjin area.

 GON STUDIO